sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 ## Using the right library

-Alright, we're in the _flow_.
+Alright, we're getting in the _flow_.
 Our next step is extending our application to actually use OAuth.
 Implementing it by hand is error-prone and cumbersome.
 Spare yourself the trouble and use a library instead.
 Auth0's seems to be trying to corner the market, as they have three different JavaScript libraries.
-I've worked with all three in some capacity, but as of today I recommend using [auth0-react](https://github.com/auth0/auth0-react).
+I've worked with all three in some capacity, but as of today I endorse [auth0-react](https://github.com/auth0/auth0-react) as the most convenient one.
+Let's see some code samples.

 ### Auth0 provider